tarsisexistence/monoreact/cli/README.md

 This section is responsible for scripts that will help to adapt the basic state of the package to the desired one.

-- **independency**.
-Just in case you plan to use the package as a submodule and want it to run independently outside the host workspace
+- **detach**.
+Detach your package from the workspace.
+Just in case you plan to use the package as a submodule to run it independently outside the host workspace.

 <br/>